 Anna Kennedy Online - Our Ambassadors

-Meet our Ambassadors we are working with us to help raise autism awareness
+Meet our Ambassadors that are working with the charity to help us raise autism awareness and help us promote acceptance.

 We are passionate to change the perceptions on Autism raising awareness and we cannot do this alone and that is why our Ambassadors are so important and we are lucky enough to have such extraordinary role models.